 This is a badly named tumour as it is, in reality, a schwannoma and seldom occurs on the cochlea nerve (usually it arises on a vestibular nerve).
 So, really it should be called a vestibular schwannoma.
+It is benign.

 The figure shows the anatomy of the right Internal Acoustic Meatus as seen from the brainstem.
 SV is the superior vestibular nerve and IV the inferior.
 C is the cochlear nerve.
 VII is the facial nerve.

 Although the tumour is benign, it is situated in the bony internal auditory meatus and, as it expands, it grows towards the brain stem.
 Hence, it can be dangerous by virtue of its position and could cause death by brain stem compression.

 Such an outcome is very rare, however, and the majority of acoustic neuromas cause only hearing loss, tinnitus and some vague imbalance.

 Characteristically, acoustic neuromas cause unilateral ear symptoms.
 For example, the patient may suffer with unilateral sensorineural hearing loss or unilateral tinnitus.
 Interestingly, although the tumour usually arises form the vestibular nerve, vertigo is uncommon.
 Patients may notice a mild imbalance only.
 This is due to the slow growing nature of the tumour and the ability of the brain to compensate for balance disturbance (ask your tutor for more details on this).